House of St Barnabas: Now

+After a ceiling collapse in July 2023, the club announced its permanent closure in January 2024.

 The House

 The Entrance Hall

 The interior detail, the moulded plasterwork, is one of the finest examples of the English Rococo style surviving in London.
 Whilst it is not known for sure who instigated this work, it is probable that Richard Beckford commissioned the additions to the House's interior.
 Similarly, the designers of the elaborate plasterwork are thought to be George Fawkes and Humphrey Willmott, the plasterers employed at Mansion House at around the same date, though there is no solid evidence to support this.

 The front door is original and the Charity still has the large key for the lock; 18th century London was a dangerous place, hence the enormous safety chain.

 The simple decoration of the hall was a deliberate device to attract the visitor's eye to the decorated staircase leading to the rooms on the first floor.

 The wrought-iron balustrades of the staircase are original.
 The original chandelier held candles and the mechanism for raising and lowering still exists.
 The Angel on the landing is the oldest object in the house.
 It dates from the 1600s, is made of wood and is Flemish.
 This has been embellished by the artist Nancy Fouts.